99-devops/99devops_web/content/posts/ftps.md

 Now open any FTP client and access the server.
 For test , I am using FileZilla

-On filezilla go to

-File > Site Manager, fill the blanks as shown in the image below
+On filezilla go to **File > Site Manager**, fill the blanks as shown in the image below

 ![FILEZILLA](/img/FILEZILLA.png)